aneudya4/pokedex/README.md

 ## Description

+<h2 align="center">Pokedex is ReactJs app in which i use the pokeapi to get all the data.</h2>
 <p align="center">
 <img src="./readme_assets/landing.png" width="80%"></p>
-Pokedex is ReactJs app in which i use the pokeapi to get all the data.

 ### Project setup: